MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/manage-users-across-their-lifecycle.md

     4. A new Yammer user is created for the Office 365 user.
 The user's profile properties and language setting from Azure Active Directory are automatically populated in the user's Yammer profile.

-    In this scenario, the Yammer user interface frequently prompts users to invite co-workers to Yammer.

-- **New way**: When **Enforce Office 365 identity** is selected in Yammer, as users are added to Office 365, they are automatically added as new pending users in Yammer.
+- **New way**: When **Enforce Office 365 identity** is selected in Yammer, as Yammer-eligible users are added to Office 365, they are automatically added as new pending users in Yammer.
 Their status changes from **Pending** to **Active** the first time they use Yammer.

     ![Diagram that shows new process for creating a Yammer user, where the new user is created automically as "pending" in Yammer](../media/yam_newuserprocess.jpg)